What is Siam Park officially?

 Nicky's Siam Park review

-What's not to love about the best water park in the world?
-Ever since we first went to Siam Park in Tenerife over 6 years ago, we've been going back pretty much every weekend and we never get fed up of it.
 My favourite thing about Siam Park is that none of the adult water slides (except the Tower of Power) come into contact with your skin.
-You've got to get into a water-coaster seat, rubber ring or sponge mat to ride.
+You've got to get into a water-coaster seat, rubber ring, or sponge mat to ride.
 So there's no chance of nasty scratches or burns.

 We've been to a few water parks in Europe and Florida and I think the Siam Park rides easily beat them by miles.
-Even though we've been on them so many times we know exactly what's going to happen and when, they're still a total shock that leaves me screaming and laughing from start to finish.
+Even though we've been on them so many times we know exactly what's going to happen and when, they're still a total shock that leave me screaming and laughing from start to finish.

-We've only eaten at Siam Park once or twice and the food is pretty decent for a water park.
+We've only eaten Siam Park food once or twice and it's pretty decent for a water park.
 The main restaurant by Siam Beach turns into a chaotic farmyard around lunchtime.
-But if you don't mind a bit of pushing and shoving you can fill up on everything from salad and pizza to roast chicken and Thai noodles.

 If you're up for a laugh and have a chunk of spare cash you don't mind spending on an awesome day out, go to Siam Park!
 There's something for people of all ages and you'll have an amazing time.
-Check out our Siam Park tips below to get the most out of your visit.
+Check out our Siam Park insider tips below to get the most out of your visit.

 Overall rating: 5/5